 You will be taught by expert lecturers who will introduce you to cutting-edge research.
 Due to our unique approach to first year, you will study alongside students from across the University, which brings real diversity to the discussions within our small group teaching and workshops, enriching your learning experience.

 Part I French Studies (Advanced/CEFR: B1)

 This module is designed for students who have already completed an A-level in French or whose French is of a broadly similar standard.
 The language element aims to enable students both to consolidate and improve their skills in spoken and written French.
 A further aim is to provide students with an introduction to the historical and cultural development of France in the past, and also to contemporary institutions and society.

-There are three language classes per week, of which at least one is normally conducted by a French native speaker.
-Tutorials are based on a textbook, and emphasis is placed on the acquisition of vocabulary and a firm grasp of French grammatical structures.
-Listening and speaking skills are developed under the guidance of French native speakers using audio and video materials.
+There are three language classes per week, each week, we aim for one of these to be conducted by a French native speaker.
+In tutorials the emphasis is placed on the acquisition of vocabulary and a firm grasp of French grammatical structures.
+You will have the opportunity to develop listening and speaking skills usually under the guidance of French native speakers using audio and video materials.